Record low in income inequality due to ‘massive transfers’, schemes tilted towards lower-income groups: Heng Swee Keat

 “We fully understand that if the breadwinner or the sole breadwinner in a family loses a job, it is not just he or she (who) will be affected.
 But the entire family will be affected,” he added.

-Noting the S$5.4 billion allocated to the Jobs Growth Incentive, Mr Heng said: “In the coming months and years, the economic environment will be different, jobs will be changing.
+Noting the S$5.2 billion allocated to the jobs growth, Mr Heng said: “In the coming months and years, the economic environment will be different, jobs will be changing.
 Trends have been accelerated, digitalisation is one good example.

 “So how to help our workers move into jobs or move into companies which are still hiring is a major part of this Budget.
 And that coupled with all the training schemes, will help our workers to learn new skills to move into new jobs.”